-01 Feb How to Clean an Antler Chandelier
+01 Feb Cleaning an Antler Chandelier

+Cleaning an antler chandelier is easier than you might fist think.
 Anyone who has ever had chandelier lighting within their homes will know just how stunning and ambient the radiant lighting that a chandelier can cast.

 It’s fair say that these unique lighting fixtures add a truly unique style within any room.
 No matter what style your chandelier is, be it, traditional crystal, stainless steel, copper plated all made from resin or real antlers.
 You can be sure that they will enhance their surroundings and create wonderful centrepiece within your home.

 The one problem that many chandelier owners will face however, is that they can be a magnet to dust and be extremely delicate to keep nice and clean.

 If you are considering purchasing a faux antler chandelier, then bearing in mind that it will most likely be made from acrylic, and this material requires special cleaning instructions that you must not be ignored.
 If however, it’s a natural antler, you will also need to follow the correct steps to ensure that you do not damage them and that they will be cleaned correctly..